dirigiblelabs/curriculum-2018/VladimirNachev/Homeworks/Homework 3 (documentation)/Git.md

   <img src="./images/pullAllProjectsView.png" alt="View for pulling all projects">
   <br>
   <br>
-  First field (**Username**) is for the username and second field (**Password**) is for the password for the account in the specific implementation of the Git version control system from where you pull all projects.
+  First field (<b>Username</b>) is for the username and second field (<b>Password</b>) is for the password for the account in the specific implementation of the Git version control system from where you pull all projects.
   <br>
-  After you have filled in the blank fields to pull all the projects select the button *Pull All*.
-To cancel the pulling procedure select the button *Cancel*.
+  After you have filled in the blank fields to pull all the projects select the button <i>Pull All</i>.
+To cancel the pulling procedure select the button <i>Cancel</i>.
 </p>

 ### 4. How to push all projects ?